smorad/um_cisc_7026/lecture_03_neural_networks.typ

     [Practical considerations]
 */

-= Agenda
+= Admin
 ==
+How is assignment 1? #pause
+- Due next week, 32/109 completed #pause
+  - You are very disciplined, great job! #pause
+  - One student completed it before the lecture finished #pause

+I will be away for the next two weeks #pause
+- My TAs will hold office hours in E11-4084, same time #pause
+- You may email them questions: yc57439,yc57442,mc45154,mc45189

+Exam 1 in two weeks #pause
+- It will be hard #pause
+- Starting assignment 2 before exam will help you #pause
+  - Make sure you can compute gradients

 = Review
 ==

-  Since you are very educated, we focused on how education affects life expectancy #pause
+  We focused on how education affects life expectancy #pause

   Studies show a causal effect of education on health #pause
     - _The causal effects of education on health outcomes in the UK Biobank._ Davies et al. _Nature Human Behaviour_. #pause